PalashPandey/MetaMutationalSigs/README.md

 Input:
-VCF files.
-One per sample.
+VCF files/ MAF files.

 Commands:
-Run all packages and save the resulting data and visualizations in the output_dir directory    `` Rscript meta_sig_main.R ./output_dir``
+Use MAF file as input and save the resulting data and visualizations in the output_dir directory    `` Rscript meta_sig_main.R input_data.maf hg19 ./output_dir``

+Use VCF files as input and save the resulting data and visualizations in the output_dir directory    `` Rscript input_vcf_dir/ input_data.maf hg19 ./output_dir``

 Use hg38 reference genome.
-Default is hg19. `` Rscript meta_sig_main.R ./output_dir hg38``
+Default is hg19. `` Rscript input_vcf_dir/ input_data.maf hg38 ./output_dir``

-install.packages("deconstructSigs-master/", repos = NULL, type="source")